Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Conclusion

-Across the main experiments, \textsc{TRC}$^2$ delivers two consistent gains.
-It improves task-boundary performance relative to strong Transformer, MoE, Mamba, DeepSeek, and BlkAttnRes baselines, and it reduces cumulative forgetting throughout the training stream.
-The retention advantage is especially strong in perplexity AUFC, while text-level metrics show the same overall tendency with some dependence on scale.
-The ablations further show that the thalamic and hippocampal components are most valuable not as isolated boosters of the last checkpoint, but as mechanisms that stabilize the entire learning trajectory.
+Across the main experiments, \textsc{TRC}$^2$ improves task boundary performance and reduces cumulative forgetting relative to strong Transformer, MoE, Mamba, DeepSeekMoE, and BlkAttnRes baselines.
+The retention gain is strongest in perplexity based metrics, and the ablations show that it is driven by the thalamic and hippocampal pathways rather than scale alone.

-The main remaining challenge is computational rather than conceptual.
-The architecture already achieves a favorable balance between quality and retention, but its sparse and memory-based pathways are not yet as efficient as they could be.
-Improving their execution is the natural next step.
-With better routing kernels, tighter support for active-column computation, and more efficient replay scheduling, the gap between algorithmic advantage and systems efficiency should narrow further.
+The remaining limitation is mainly computational.
+Several configurations already achieve a favorable balance between quality, retention, and compute, but the sparse and memory-based pathways can still be executed more efficiently.
+That makes systems optimization the natural next step.
+Overall, the results support a simple conclusion: continual language modeling benefits from an explicit separation between stable computation and fast localized plasticity, and \textsc{TRC}$^2$ provides a concrete decoder design that realizes this principle.

-The broader conclusion is straightforward.
-Continual language modeling benefits from an explicit architectural separation between stable computation and fast, localized plasticity.
-The results here show that such a separation can be realized in a modern decoder, can improve both learning quality and retention, and can do so under a realistic training pipeline.
-That makes \textsc{TRC}$^2$ a strong foundation for larger-scale continual adaptation settings, longer streams, and more demanding deployment scenarios.

 { }

 {\thesection.\arabic{figure}} {\thesection.\arabic{table}} {\thesection.\arabic{equation}}